 - Wear a surgical mask and eye protection with solid side shields or a face shield to protect mucous membranes of the eyes, nose, and mouth during procedures that generate splashing or spattering of blood or other body fluids.

 - Change masks between patients, or during patient treatment if the mask becomes wet.15

 - Dental offices must also implement a written respiratory protection program if a respirator is required.

 Recently, respirators have become difficult to obtain due to the high demand during the COVID-19 pandemic.
 Unfortunately, this opened a market for counterfeit masks to be sold.
 Some of the key characteristics in an imitation respirator are:11

 - Earloops instead of headband.

 Wearing a mask has always been on the OSHA list of required PPE for dental professionals.
-Whether a dental professional opts for a level 3 surgical mask with the use of a face shield or a respirator is an individual choice at this time, unless a specific mask is required by your employer or state.
+Whether a dental professional opts for a level 3 surgical mask with the use of a face shield or a respirator depends on the procedure (aerosol-producing procedure or not), unless a specific mask is required by your employer or state.
 Both provide unique protection for the clinician and should always be worn when treating patients.